 High Roller Observation Wheel

-Reaching heights of 550 feet above the Strip, the High Roller is sure to generate plenty of chatter amongst the crew throughout the 30-minute revolution.
+Reaching heights of 550 feet above the Strip, the Observation Wheel is sure to generate plenty of chatter amongst the crew throughout the 30-minute revolution.

 I’ve personally taken two Happy Half Hour spins and have gotten my money’s worth both times.
 They even offer you a drink for the road!